vanzll/vanzll.github.io/_pages/about.md

 - *2024.12*  &nbsp;🎉🎉 One paper accepted by AAAI 2025 (oral).
 - *2024.09*  &nbsp;🎉🎉 One invention patent is published.
 - *2024.09*  &nbsp;🎉🎉 Happy to be awarded *Academic Performance Scholarship* (for top 5% students) for consecutive two years.
+- *2024.07*  &nbsp;🎉🎉 I joined Centre for Frontier AI Research, A*STAR (Singapore) as a research intern.
+Looking forward to explore interesting topics!
 - *2024.05*  &nbsp;🎉🎉 One invention patent is officially granted.
 - *2023.12*  &nbsp;🎉🎉 As tech co-founder, I co-founded enterprise "Metasequoia Intelligence" based in Shenzhen, China.
 - *2021.09*  &nbsp;🎉🎉 Happy to be awarded *Zhejiang Guolong Inspirational Scholarship* and *Diligentia Bowen Scholarship* to support my undergraduate studies.